 Fire doors were observed at various locations throughout the subject building.
-To avoid possible damage, no bulk samples of the internal door insulation materials were collected.
+No bulk samples of the internal door insulation materials were collected to avoid possible damage.
 Prior to removal and/or replacement, fire doors should be examined and tested for asbestos content.
-Fire doors should be considered to contain asbestos until bulk samples and analysis proves otherwise.
+Fire doors should be considered to contain asbestos until bulk samples and analysis confirm otherwise.
 All fire doors were observed to be in good condition.